James4Ever0/agi_computer_control/active_documentation_helper/README.md

 ---

-midi controls: (introducing async controls for music notes, which we can also apply to keyboard and mouse)
+midi controls: (introducing async controls for music notes, which we can also apply to keyboard and mouse, touchpad and stylus)

 ```
 HOLD_NOTES note ...